Vitaliy-Dob/leet-code/README.md

 Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.
 Find all the elements of [1, n] inclusive that do not appear in this array.
 Could you do it without extra space and in O(n) runtime?
 You may assume the returned list does not count as extra space.
+# 538. Convert BST to Greater Tree
+Given a Binary Search Tree (BST), convert it to a Greater Tree such that every key of the original BST is changed to the original key plus sum of all keys greater than the original key in BST.